 Rate Lock Advisory

-Tuesday’s bond market has opened well in positive territory following favorable economic news.
-Stocks are showing early gains despite that data, pushing the Dow up 268 points and the Nasdaq up 8 points.
-The bond market is currently up 17/32 (4.14%), which should improve this morning’s mortgage rates by approximately .125 - .250 of a discount point.
+Monday’s bond market has opened in negative territory following Middle East headlines that caused oil prices to rise again.
+Stocks are starting the week mixed with the Dow down 220 points and the Nasdaq up 4 points.
+The bond market is currently down 12/32 (4.42%), which should push this morning’s mortgage rates higher than Friday’s early pricing by approximately .250 of a discount point.

 Bonds